 The inaugural members of the Superdiversity Leadership Council are senior Maori, Pasifika and Asian leaders Sir Tipene O’Regan, Mike Pero, Naomi Ballantyne, Mark Tume, Adrian Orr, Graeme Wong, Lisa Li, Tarun Kanji, Parekawhia McLean, Mitchell Pham, Mavis Mullins and Caren Rangi.
 Curricula vitae for each of the Council members are set out below.

 These 12 leaders were appointed because they embody the future face of business leadership in ethnically superdiverse New Zealand.
 Each member is recognised in their field and has established credentials of success.
 They lead by example, and show the contribution that ethnically diverse New Zealanders make to this country every day at the coalface of business and their communities.
-They show what leadership with cultural intelligence looks like and the Superdiversity Centre will benefit from their experience and wisdom.
+They show what leadership with cultural intelligence looks like and the Superdiversity Institute will benefit from their experience and wisdom.